Gen Z employees in the workplace

 If you’re planning to work on your own employee development program, remember that it takes more than just building a training program and assigning courses or tasks.
 Employees must feel empowered to learn for your L&D efforts to pay off.

-A mentoring program combined with Together’s mentoring software can help you create an intentional and mindful space for employee growth and development.
-With Together, you can manage and run your mentoring and training programs — from registration to implementation and all the way through to reporting.
+A development program leveraging Together's software can help you create an intentional and mindful space for employee growth and development.

 About the Author